 Observation is a moral necessity.
 My attraction to photography didn’t emerge from moral necessity.
-It was more like breathing, taken for granted, something like biological & cultural ideas and actions interweaving daily and something so familiar and taken for granted I did not know what was.
-I just wanted to ape my parent’s behaviors.
-Photography was my parents’ recreation, a way of paying attention to whom they wanted their children to be.
-If I’m unkind, I’d say they wouldn’t have paid attention at all if it weren’t for their cameras.
+It was more like breathing, taken for granted, a biological action & a cultural idea interweaving daily; something familiar and taken for granted.
+I was just aping my parent’s behaviors.
+Photography was my parents’ recreation, one way of paying attention to whom they wanted their children to be.
+If I’m unkind, I’d say they wouldn’t have paid attention at all if it weren’t for their desire to use their cameras.
+Their cameras and how they used them reflected their aspirations in their time.

 I did intend to cultivate “higher”.
 And I began to do this trying to imitate photographers Eugene Atget and Bernice Abbott.
-I was drawn to their images, I could see them in museums, and I lived in a major urban center.
-I could try to emulate them.
+I was drawn to their images.
+I lived and moved and had my being in a major city and I could see their images in museums.
+I could work to emulate them.

 Imitation is more like what I would call my judgment in the word “higher” now.
 Back in my day my aspiration wasn’t quite so articulated and unraveled.
 In reality I just think I was young and proud and aspirational.
 I wince a wee bit now at my “higher” judgments.